mayankchaudhary26/HacktoberFest-Practice-2021/README.md

 # Fest-Practice-2021
 > ### This project is excluded from Hacktoberfest 2021.
-Please use this as a testing repo/project.
+Please use this as a Testing repo/project.

 <br>
 A platform for developers 👩‍💻  who wants to share their projects and programs.